My name is Chin chin. I like DIY projects, especially those that use recyclable materials to help take care of Mother Earth.

 "Carol of the Bells" was composed by Ukranian composer Mykola Leontovych in 1904.
 The English text was written later by Peter J. Wilhousky in the 1930s, which was not related to the original text in any way.
 The original song was based on the traditional folk chant sung during the New Year in Ukraine telling about the plentiful and bountiful year to come.

 Before the introduction of Christianity to Ukraine, this was celebrated in the Spring or April.
 After the introduction of Christianity to the country, the celebration of New Year was moved to January of the Julian Calendar.
 When the English text was composed by Peter Wilhousky, the song was then popularly performed and sung during the Christmas season.

-One of the famous Christmas songs and very popular with caroling children in the Philippines (even if there's no snow in the Philippines).
-But, don't you know that it is not a Christmas song?
-It is song written for thanksgiving.
-It was composed by James Lord Pierpont in 1850 and had the original copyright name of "One Horse Open Sleigh" in 1857.
-This song, in fact, tells about the sleigh races held in Salem Street in the early 1800s.
+This is one of the famous Christmas songs that is very popular with caroling children in the Philippines (even if there's no snow in the Philippines).
+But do you know that it is not a Christmas song?
+It is a song written for Thanksgiving.
+It was composed by James Lord Pierpont in 1850, and it had the original copyright name of "One Horse Open Sleigh" in 1857.
+This song tells about the sleigh races held in Salem Street in the early 1800s.